 No, I did not just hang out all day.
 I worked my ass off making sure a brand new human survived on this planet.
 And now that I am a mom of two kids under six, we definitely are not just "hanging out" (except when Mommy makes the executive decision that it is henceforth iPad time, because she needs a little break from the Light Saber fights and the indoor soccer games).
 Hey, why don't you come over and "hang out" with my kids while I go get a manicure.
 Since, you know, it is

+so easy.
 "It Must Be Nice Having A Break From It All"

 Can we just agree that office life and home with kids life is